Ojima-Grace/Banking-Service/README.md

 ## Authentication

-The API uses JWT-based authentication to access protected endpoints, enter JWT token in the Authorization header as `Bearer <token>`.
+The API uses JWT-based authentication.
+To access protected endpoints, include the JWT token in the Authorization header as `Bearer <token>`.

 ## Error Handling